nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. Medical administrator requests to <u>list patients / nurses (UC01)</u> or <u>find a specific patient / nurse (UC02)</u>.
 2. Medical administrator requests to delete a specific tag / many tags from a patient / nurse.
-3. HealthCare Xpress deletes the tag / tags from the patient / nurse.
+3. Healthcare Xpress deletes the tag / tags from the patient / nurse.

     Use case ends.